MiguelSarraf/MVN/README.md

 - OI: Operand Instruction, it saves the operand of the instruction
 - AC: ACmulator, register that is used to save values gotten from various places
 - IC: Instruction Counter, it is used to save the address of the next instruction
-- STPTR: Stack Pointer, it is used to operate with the stack
 ### Memory
 The MVN memory is composed of 0xFFF addresses, the address work the same way as the registers, and can be accessed by pairs of addresses.
 ### Devices